dhardestylewis/terrain_aggregator/README.md

 https://s3.console.aws.amazon.com/s3/buckets/tnris-public-data?region=us-east-1&prefix=production-data/

+First we gather a list of tiles that we want to record in the database.
 From the parent directory of TNRIS Lidar data, on the command line outside the Singularity container:
 ```bash
 find $(pwd) -maxdepth 4 -type f -wholename "*/dem/*.tif" -o -wholename "*/dem/*.img" -o -wholename "*/dem/*.dem" > $WORK/find_dem_tiles.csv